 UNSW will collect the data and work with Georges River Council on responsive asset management.
 Street Furniture Australia is the industry partner for this project.

-“… [Georges River Council] will test two types of sensors supplied by a private company, Street Furniture Australia: One type of sensor will count foot traffic using Wi-Fi to determine how many devices are in the area; the other will measure vibrations on a bench caused when someone sits on it or moves it.”
+The Sydney suburb’s local government, the Georges River Council, will test two types of sensors supplied by a private company, Street Furniture Australia: One type of sensor will count foot traffic using Wi-Fi to determine how many devices are in the area; the other will measure vibrations on a bench caused when someone sits on it or moves it.

-You can also find an ABC Radio Drive interview transcript between Richard Glover, Georges River Council Mayor Kevin Greene and UNSW’s Dr Nancy Marshall, here.
+You can also read an ABC Radio Drive interview transcript between Richard Glover, Georges River Council Mayor Kevin Greene and UNSW’s Dr Nancy Marshall.